eZiner/matrix-polaris-gateway/README.md

 ## EN-US (English)

-**Matrix Polaris Gateway** is a privacy-focused, highly scalable Geo-Fencing Gateway.
+The **Matrix Polaris Gateway** is a privacy-focused, highly scalable Geo-Fencing Gateway.
 It enables location-based, automated control of Matrix rooms designed for municipalities, public authorities, and the tourism sector within a nationwide federated citizen network.

 Developed by **eZiner**.